-It's a medium beloved by crafters and DIY decorators: Chalkboard paint is a fun and easy-to-use product with tons of creative potential.
+It's beloved by crafters and DIY decorators: Chalkboard paint is a fun and easy-to-use product with tons of creative potential.
 Learn more about the medium and get inspired by our creative chalkboard paint ideas.

 Take a spin around Pinterest and you'll see that chalkboards have a place outside the classroom.
 Chalkboard paint has almost endless applications for decorating, DIY projects, and crafts -- from mini projects to whole walls.